halevans/Ski-Map-App/README.md

 - Amending the Search component to include autocomplete based off the SkiArea names
     - https://blog.logrocket.com/create-customizable-react-search-component-autocomplete/
 - Favourites icon on cards, and update Favourites page with favourited items
+- Change the comment section underneath the ModalMap to be a review section.
+This could be linked with a database to store the information

 ## Outstanding Queries